Having external radiotherapy for mouth and oropharyngeal cancer

 - have early stage lip cancer

-You usually have up to 35 treatments over 7 weeks.
+You usually have 30 treatments over 6 weeks.
 You have the treatment in short sessions (called fractions).
 You have it daily from Monday to Friday.
 You don’t have treatment at weekends.

 Radiotherapy is also a main treatment for early stage lip cancer.
 You might have 15 treatments over 3 weeks.